Skip to main content

 Repository Protection

-Alert when more than a specified number of records are being updated or deleted across the repo.
-This policy type has the parameters:
+Alert when more than a specified number of records are being updated, deleted, or inserted across the repo.
+This policy type has the following parameters:

-• In the Database Operations section, choose the types of actions this policy will apply to (updates, and/or deletes)
+• In the Database Operations section, choose the types of actions this policy will apply to (inserts, updates, and/or deletes).

 • In the Who this policy applies to panel, choose the identities (SSO users, Emails or Groups) and/or database accounts this policy will cover.